eps1lon/material-ui/docs/src/pages/style/typography/typography.md

 See [Themes](/customization/themes/) for more information about how to use a global theme.

-You can also pass a `useNextVariant` to the `Typography` component to get the exact behavior as described above but only for that particular instance.

 ### Deprecation warnings
 Deprecation warnings are logged when:
 - `NODE_ENV` is not strictly equal to `production`